Variance-Reduced Gradient Estimator for Nonconvex Zeroth-Order Distributed Optimization: Introduction

-Decentralized optimization has gained significant attention due to its wide range of applications including multi-agent system coordination~\cite{8695072}, power systems \cite{8006269}, communication networks \cite{10093046}, etc. For smooth and convex objective functions, the decentralized gradient descent (DGD) algorithm with a decreasing step-size achieved a convergence rate of $\mathcal{O}(\frac{\log t}{\sqrt{t}})$~\cite{nedic2009distributed}, while \cite{shi2015extra} and subsequent works proposed gradient tracking (GT) mechanisms with a fixed step-size, achieving a sublinear convergence rate of $\mathcal{O}(\frac{1}{t})$, which is comparable to centralized gradient descent method.
-In many real-world applications, the objective functions can be nonconvex, and distributed nonconvex optimization has applications in areas such as machine learning \cite{nedic2020distributed} and robotics control \cite{carnevale2024nonconvex}.
-For smooth nonconvex functions, DGD achieves convergence to a stationary point with a rate of $\mathcal{O}(\frac{1}{\sqrt{t}})$~\cite{3295285, zeng2018nonconvex}, while various GT methods can achieve convergence to a stationary point with a rate of $\mathcal{O}(\frac{1}{t})$ \cite{scutari2019distributed}.
+Decentralized optimization has gained considerable interest due to its broad applications in areas such as multi-agent system coordination~\cite{8695072}, power systems \cite{8006269}, communication networks \cite{10093046}, etc. For smooth and convex objective functions, the decentralized gradient descent (DGD) algorithm achieved a convergence rate of $\mathcal{O}(\frac{\log t}{\sqrt{t}})$ with decreasing step-sizes~\cite{nedic2009distributed, yuan2016convergence}.
+To improve efficiency, gradient tracking (GT) methods~\cite{shi2015extra, qu2017harnessing, nedic2017achieving} employ a fixed step-size, attaining a sublinear convergence rate of $\mathcal{O}(\frac{1}{t})$, comparable to centralized gradient descent method.
+Under the assumption of strong convexity on the objective functions, DGD can achieve a convergence rate of $\mathcal{O}(\frac{1}{t})$ as shown in \cite{pu2021sharp,8786146}, while GT achieves a linear convergence rate of $\mathcal{O}(\lambda^k)$ as shown in \cite{qu2017harnessing, 7963560, 8988200}.
+In many real-world applications, the objective functions can be nonconvex, making distributed nonconvex optimization critical for applications in machine learning \cite{nedic2020distributed}, sensor networks \cite{ren2021distributed}, and robotics control \cite{carnevale2024nonconvex}.
+For smooth nonconvex functions, DGD achieves convergence to a stationary point with a rate of $\mathcal{O}(\frac{1}{\sqrt{t}})$~\cite{3295285, zeng2018nonconvex}, while various GT methods can achieve convergence to a stationary point with a rate of $\mathcal{O}(\frac{1}{t})$ \cite{scutari2019distributed, sun2019convergence}, comparable to the results obtained in the convex case~\cite{shi2015extra}.
+For distributed non-convex optimization on time-varying communication networks, \cite{tatarenko2017non} employed the perturbed push-sum method to achieve a rate of $\mathcal{O}(\frac{1}{t})$.
+Reference~\cite{sun2019distributed} derived lower rate bounds for distributed non-convex first-order optimization, and developed algorithms embedding the polynomial filtering techniques that can match the lower bounds.
+The paper~\cite{bai2024complexity} considered distributed smooth nonconvex finite-sum optimization under the Polyak--Łojasiewicz condition, achieving a linear convergence rate.